rules for spelling bees

-The Contest Rules of the 2023 Scripps National Spelling Bee are now available.
-The Bee requires national qualifiers and their parents to read these rules as well as our eligibility requirements prior to the beginning of the 2023 Scripps National Spelling Bee.
+The Contest Rules of the 2024 Scripps National Spelling Bee will be available closer to the National Competition.
+The Bee requires national qualifiers and their parents to read these rules as well as our eligibility requirements prior to the beginning of the 2024 Scripps National Spelling Bee.

 The Suggested Rules for Spelling Bees